drunderscore/GTA-Research/Conversation-Research.md

 Offset 4: String, GXT entry for a phone number.
 ```

-## Last Called Number (0x6CA)
+## Last Phone Call (0x62A)

 This contains an index into the phone numbers array for the number which was last called.

 This will update once the call is placed, and not change until another call by the player.

-## Last Successful Called Number (0x6CA)
+## Last Successful Phone Call (0x62B)

 This contains an index into the phone numbers array for the number which was last called.

-This will only update if the call was successful (aka, if they would pick up).
+This will only update if the call would ever actually go through. (call doesn't have to finish)

-## Phone Status (0x977)
+## Phone Status (0x8D7)

-The global `0x977` is a bitfield of what is happening with the players phone.
+The global `0x8D7` is a bitfield of what is happening with the players phone.
 Below is a rudimentary outline of what some of the bits I have researched are related to.
 This is a 32-bit integer.

 ```